Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

 Node Count 1 or higher 3 or higher

-• Ensure the worker nodes have access to the internet, which is required for installation of chaincodes on your Oracle Blockchain Platform instances.
+• Ensure that the worker nodes have access to the internet, which is required to install chaincodes on your Oracle Blockchain Platform instances.

-This section will walk through the creation of an example Oracle Kubernetes Engine on OCI.
+This section walks through creating an example Oracle Kubernetes Engine on OCI.
 For additional options and details, see Creating Kubernetes Clusters Using Console Workflows

 1. Log in to your OCI tenancy, selecting your region and compartment.